Ansh420/Heart_Disease_Prediction_app/README.md

 - Click the **"Predict"** button to receive your personalized heart disease risk assessment.
 - Review the recommendations for heart disease prevention.

-## Contributing
-We welcome contributions to this project.
-Please feel free to fork the repository, make changes, and submit pull requests.

 ## Disclaimer
 This app is not intended to provide medical advice or diagnosis.
 Please consult with a healthcare professional for any concerns about your heart health.